 - Contributed to legal education in Ontario

 - Advocated for freedom of speech and expression

 - Provided hands-on poverty law experience to law students

 The Foundation welcomes and encourages nominations of individuals who have a significant and proven track record of furthering access to justice.
 The Foundation welcomes nominations that can speak to the qualities and achievements of the nominee.
 Nominations for the Guthrie Award must include the following:

 - Two or more letters of support from other parties

 Guthrie Award recipients: joining a legacy of access to justice leaders

 A Guthrie Award recipient joins the legacy of the Guthrie Award and becomes a member of an esteemed group recognized for their achievements in improving access to justice.

 As part of the award, the recipient is presented with an engraved medal and the Foundation organizes a reception in the recipient’s honour.
 The reception is attended by guests of the recipient, as well as by trustees of The Law Foundation of Ontario and notable members of the bar and the justice sector.
-In previous years, the reception has been held at the Law Society of Upper Canada.
+In previous years, the reception has been held at the Law Society of Ontario.
 Additionally, the Foundation announces the award recipient in media outlets, including print and social media.

 For more information, please contact Kirsti Mathers McHenry, Director of Policy and Programs, at 416-598-1550 x 310 or firstname.lastname@example.org.